-If you feel that you have been disadvantaged during your studies by circumstances that were outside of your control (such as an unexpected medical condition or a family bereavement) you may wish to apply for these factors to be considered.
+If you feel that you have been disadvantaged during your studies by circumstances that were outside of your control (such as an unexpected medical condition, a family bereavement or reasons relating to the impact of COVID-19) you may wish to apply for these factors to be considered.

 The outcome of your application will be decided by the Convener of the Students’ Progress Committee (SPC Convener) for your area of study.